reesemartin/accountant/README.md

 # Accountant

 Accounting assistant tool.
-Recommended free hosting on [Netlify](https://www.netlify.com/) and database on [PlanetScale](https://www.planetscale.com/).
+Optimized for free hosting on [Netlify](https://www.netlify.com/) and database on [PlanetScale](https://www.planetscale.com/).

 ## Installation

 ![node](https://img.shields.io/badge/node-v20.10.0-brightgreen.svg?style=for-the-badge)

 > **Requirements**: Depending on your preferred node manager, set the required node version.
-NodeJS `(v.18.12.0)`.
+NodeJS `(v.20.10.0)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.

 ```bash
 nvm use